Rick Mears: 1979

-In 1979 the National Championship sanction changed from the USAC to CART.
-At Indianapolis he won his first "500", staying at the front of the field, taking advantage when Bobby Unser fell out of contention with mechanical trouble.
+In 1979, the National Championship sanction was changed from the USAC to CART.
+At Indianapolis, Mears won his first "500", staying at the front of the field and taking full advantage when Bobby Unser fell out of contention with mechanical trouble.
 Three wins and four second places in the eleven CART-eligible races won Mears his first championship.
-His worst finish in the season was seventh in Trenton's second heat.
+His worst finish that season was seventh in Trenton's second heat.

 1980

-In 1980 the ground effect Chaparral was technologically more advanced than the other chassis, and Johnny Rutherford drove it to his 3rd Indianapolis 500 win, going on to dominate the season.
-Mears finished in fourth place in the points with one win, scored at Mexico City.
+In 1980, the ground effect Chaparral was technologically more advanced than the other chassis, and Johnny Rutherford drove it to his third win at Indianapolis, going on to dominate the season.
+Mears finished fourth in the points with one win, earned at Mexico City.

-In 1980 Mears was offered a Formula One test with Brabham by then team boss Bernie Eccelstone.
-Mears took interest in the test largely because of the ongoing split between CART and USAC and wanted other options in case CART fell apart.
+In 1980, Mears was offered a Formula One test with Team Brabham by then team boss, Bernie Eccelstone.
+Mears interest in the test was largely because of the ongoing split between CART and USAC and he wanted to keep his options open should CART fall apart.
 Mears tested with Brabham twice, once at Paul Ricard and once at Riverside.
-After adjusting his driving style to the Brabham BT49 Mears posted lap times within half a second of future three time Formula One champion and then Brabham driver Nelson Piquet at the first test.
-During the second test Mears posted lap times faster than Piquet's.
-Piquet was so impressed with Mears' driving and enjoyed their time spent together so much that he endorsed bringing Mears on as a second driver.
-Eccelstone offered Mears a contract with Brabham that Mears ultimately declined.
-Mears would later say in his memoir that although he felt that Brabham was a strong team and that he had the skill to compete for wins in Formula One he was unsure about moving to Europe and was still interested in oval racing as the main reasons for declining Eccelstone's offer.
+After adjusting his driving style to the Brabham BT49, Mears posted lap times within half a second of future three time Formula One champion and then Brabham driver Nelson Piquet at the first test.

+During the second test, Mears posted lap times faster than Piquet's.
+Piquet was so impressed with Mears' driving, as well as their time spent together, that he endorsed bringing Mears on as a second driver.
+Eccelstone offered Mears a contract with Brabham for 1981, but Mears declined.
+Mears would later say in his memoir that although he felt that Brabham was a strong team and that he had the skill to compete for wins in Formula One, he was unsure about moving to Europe and was still interested in oval racing.